Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Damped Harmonic Oscillator

 Combining these yields the following:

 This result is consistent with the harmonic oscillator, with additional exponential decay terms reflecting information loss to the environment.
 The thermal two-point correlation function is:

-Using the moments method from Sec.~(\ref{KryComp}), we compute the probability amplitudes $(|\phi_n|^2)$ and the corresponding Krylov complexity for the under and overdamped cases, which are displayed in Fig.~(\ref{fig:i}) and (\ref{fig:ii}) respectively for different values of $\omega$: \\
+Using the moments method from Sec.~(\ref{KryComp}) (using equations (\ref{new11}) and (\ref{new111})), we compute the probability amplitudes $(|\phi_n|^2)$ and the corresponding Krylov complexity for the under and overdamped cases, which are displayed in Fig.~(\ref{fig:i}) and (\ref{fig:ii}) respectively for different values of $\omega$:

 From the Fig.~(\ref{fig:i}), we observe that at early times Krylov complexity exhibits rapid growth, followed by a decay toward a low saturation value.
-This behavior contrasts with the harmonic oscillator results presented in the Fig.~(\ref{fig:A2}) of the Appendix~(\ref{AppB}).
+This behavior contrasts with the harmonic oscillator results presented in the Fig.~(\ref{fig:A2}) of the Appendix~(\ref{AppA}).
 Unlike the harmonic oscillator, which is a closed system, the damped oscillator loses information to the environment without any backflow.
+This is captured in the presence of the complex $a_n$ Lanczos coefficients, as for the harmonic oscillator and the damped oscillator, there is only one non-zero $b_n$ coefficient.
 For the harmonic oscillator, the complexity displays periodic oscillations between zero and one, reflecting the evolution of the position operator into the momentum operator and vice versa, as dictated by the canonical commutation relations.
-These periodic oscillations are absent in the damped case.\\
+These periodic oscillations are absent in the damped case.

 In line with the conjecture made in \cite{Liu_2023}, dissipation leads to a lower overall complexity and a reduced saturation value.
 We therefore identify the oscillatory decay of Krylov complexity to a low saturation value as a hallmark of dissipation.
-Furthermore, the maximum complexity reached is significantly smaller than in the harmonic oscillator, as can be seen from the Fig.~(\ref{fig:i}) and (\ref{fig:A2}).
+Furthermore, the maximum complexity reached is significantly smaller than in the harmonic oscillator, as can be seen from the Fig.~(\ref{fig:i}) and (\ref{fig:A2}) of the Appendix~(\ref{AppA}).
 This suggests that, in the overdamped regime, the operator explores only a limited portion of the system space before dissipating into the bath, while in the underdamped regime, it explores more of the system space (compared to the overdamped case, as evidenced by its higher saturation value) prior to this loss.
 Nevertheless, in both cases the spread into the bath occurs on the same timescale, consistent with the observed saturation.
-This interpretation is further supported by the probability amplitude plots as shown in Fig.~(\ref{fig:ii}): in the underdamped case, the slower decay indicates a less rapid loss of information to the bath.
+This interpretation is further supported by the probability amplitude plots as shown in Fig.~(\ref{fig:ii}).
+For the underdamped case, the slower decay indicates a less rapid loss of information to the bath.